subscript-publishing/subscript-html/README.md

           <layout columns="2"><content></content></layout>
       </asset-glob>
       ```
-      This pattern was very common with my [old school notes](https://colbyn.github.io/subscript/calc1/chapter6.html), where I could include [screenshots](https://colbyn.github.io/subscript/calc1/chapter6.html#2681476879558479754) of all the essential definitions from a given chapter.
+      This pattern was very common with my [old school notes](https://colbyn.github.io/subscript/calc1/chapter6.html), where I could include [screenshots](https://colbyn.github.io/subscript/calc1/chapter6.html#2681476879558479754) of all the essential definitions from a given chapter, aggregated in one stop where I can easily glance at it.

 Versatility in Subscript is made possible VIA macros, the syntax is akin to web components, but it's expanded out at **compile time**, instead of at runtime (i.e. a macro).